Angelo Buono Jr.: Arrest, trial and conviction

-Prison sentence, death and aftermath
+Detention, death and aftermath

-In 1986, Buono married Christine Kizuka, a mother of three and a supervisor at the California State Employment Development Department.
-He died of a heart attack in September 2002 while incarcerated at Calipatria State Prison.
+Shortly after his sentencing, Buono was initially sent to Folsom State Prison, where he refused to come out of his cell due to fear of injury by other inmates, before being transferred.
+In 1986, Buono married for the fourth time; Christine Kizuka, a mother of three and a supervisor at the California State Employment Development Department.
+He died of a heart attack on September 21, 2002 in his jail cell while incarcerated at Calipatria State Prison.
 His body was cremated.

 In 2007, Buono's grandson, Christopher Buono, committed suicide shortly after shooting his grandmother, Mary Castillo, in the head.
 Castillo was at one time married to Buono, and had five children with him, including Chris' father.
 Chris Buono was unaware of his grandfather's true identity until 2005.